aditya-shriwastava/aditya-shriwastava.github.io/index.md

 <h2 class="h1" style="color: rgb(1,92,171)" id="work_experience">Work Experience </h2>
 1. IFuture Robotics (July 2019 - October 2020)
+    Autonomous navigation of a mobile robot in factories and warehouses for material movement.

 2. DND SmartLabs (Jan 2019 - May 2019)
+    Autonomous navigation of a mobile robot in an indoor human environment.

 ---